1 Part Course |

 • Timetable for adoption and what happens on first-year transition

-• The five new required subtotals of profit – as defined
+• This IFRS 18 training explores the five new required subtotals of profit, as defined

 • How to properly identify operating profits and losses, including more contentious issues relating to financing costs, revenues and foreign exchange